jjessicalu/recipes-eda-modeling/README.md

 **Target**
 - n-steps _(quantitative, discrete)_: number of steps in a recipe

 I choose those two features for my baseline as I could assume they have positive correlation to n_steps.
-I used StandardSclar to the input features due to minutes and n_ingredients being from very different scales, preventing that from influencing the model.
+I used StandardScaler to the input features due to minutes and n_ingredients being from very different scales.
+Therefore, I want to normalize those features before fitting.

 **Model Performance**
 - Train R²: 0.19772278188688763